moodykhalif23/realtime-messaging/README.md

 ## API Documentation

 Interactive API documentation is available via Swagger.
-Once your server is running, open your browser and visit:
+Once the server is running, open your browser and visit:

 ```
 http://localhost:3000/api-docs
 ```

-Here you can explore all the API endpoints, view details about required parameters, and test them directly from the browser.
+You can explore all the API endpoints, view details about required parameters, and test them directly from the browser.

 ## Testing the API

-To publish a message using the secure REST API, use a tool like Postman or curl.
-For example, with curl:
+To publish a message using the secure REST API, use Postman or curl.

 ```bash
 curl -X POST http://localhost:3000/api/messages \